[Home] [Book] [Why He Merits Freedom] [Background] [Accomplishments] [Spirituality] [Organizations] [Youth] [Support] [Contact]

 Drop out Prevention

-forward in defense of the poor, the hungry, laborers, and others who lacked
+people.
+He stepped forward in defense of the poor, the hungry, laborers, and others

-representation.
+who lacked representation.
 He intervened for others on the side of justice.
-Many people remember a
+Many people

-man who awakened the humanitarian conscience in Texas and remain grateful for his
+remember a man who awakened the humanitarian conscience in Texas and remain grateful

-Through federally funded grants Ramsey gave many people an opportunity to receive educational assistance from pre-school through adult education.
+Through federally funded grants he gave many people an opportunity to receive educational assistance from pre-school through adult education.

-In Waco, Texas, he implemented Head Start, Adult Education, Pre-school and Drop out Prevention Programs, and helped establish a Community Center for the citizens.
+In Waco, Texas, Ramsey Muņiz implemented Head Start, Adult Education, Pre-school and Drop out Prevention Programs, and helped establish a Community Center for the citizens.

 "The way to cultivate the beauty of freedom and democracy is to demonstrate courage, strength, faith, and spirituality by overcoming fear."